LeeMerrow/Pokemon-Popularity/README.md

 ## Understanding Pokemon Terminology

 ### Generation
 Pokemon games are usually refered to their generation or gen. This is just a simpler way to break down the games.
 The first set ofgames, Pokemon Red and Pokemon Blue, are gen 1.
-The second set of games, Pokemon Gold and Pokemon Silver, are gen 2.
+The second set of games, Pokemon Gold and Pokemon Silver, are gen 2 and so on.
 We will only be looking at the first 7 gens.

-### Shapess
+### Shapes
-First lets dive into what I mean by shape for Pokemon.
 Each pokemon is assigned a 'shape'.
 This gives you a rought idea about how the pokemon looks in terms of features such as wings or silhouette.
-There are currently 14 shapes that a pokemon can be slit into.
+There are currently 14 shapes that a pokemon can be split into.
 They are as follows:

 <img src="https://archives.bulbagarden.net/media/upload/1/17/Body01.png" alt="head shape" width="32" height="32">  Pokémon consisting of only a head